anthonywebb/express-pagination/readme.md

 This is a super simple module to provide a pagination helper function in your views.

+## Using It
+Add the module 'express-pagination' to your package.json and refresh your dependencies via npm.

 Set it up in your app via:

 ```javascript